 Scuff marks can also occur on plastic surfaces and white doors, which are common in household items such as furniture and appliances.

 Painted walls are also prone to scuff marks, particularly in high-traffic areas or homes with children or pets.
 Scuff marks can be especially noticeable on painted walls, as they can be difficult to remove and may require touch-up paint to cover them up.

-Techniques for removing scuff marks from various surfaces
+Techniques for how to remove scuff marks

 Several techniques can be used to remove scuff marks from various surfaces.

 One of the most effective methods for removing scuff marks from hardwood floors, laminate floors, tile floors, and carpeted floors is to use a soft cloth or eraser.
 Apply pressure to the affected area and gently scrub in a circular motion.
 This can help to loosen and remove the scuff mark.